jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Two/index.md

 This post covers various attempts to deploy the OWASP Juice Shop (OJS) application on AWS.
 Multiple approaches are trialled, with the comment element between them being that these are all fairly manual 'point-and-click' style methods.
 Good for getting oneself up and running the first time, while getting to grips with AWS.
 Not so good for reliable, reproducible deployments, however.
 For the purposes of the remainder of this series of blog posts, I will be using OJS [v15.0.0](https://github.com/juice-shop/juice-shop/releases/tag/v15.0.0), which was the latest official release at the time I started.

+_Disclaimer:  I am_ not _an expert on AWS.
+I am experimenting here to practice and get more experience with using AWS.
+Everything I describe below may well be_ bad _practices, never mind simply not good practices.
+You should use caution and good judgement when attempting to copy anything I have done here._

 ## Possible Juice Shop Deployment Methods

 The [OWASP](https://owasp.org/www-project-juice-shop/) [Juice Shop](https://github.com/juice-shop/juice-shop) project itself suggests a way to deploy the application.
 Basically, stand up an [EC2](https://aws.amazon.com/ec2/) instance, pull in the OJS' Docker image, and fire it up.
 The fact that it has a Docker image also means (so far as I can tell at this point) that there are _at least_ three more possible ways to deploy the application into AWS, using [Lightsail](https://aws.amazon.com/lightsail/), [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) or [App Runner](https://aws.amazon.com/apprunner/).[^whatsthedifference],[^actuallyfour]  There's also a [Vagrantfile](https://developer.hashicorp.com/vagrant/docs/vagrantfile), meaning that standing up a full self-contained VM for it should be reasonably simple, too—although, that's not _really_ Vagrant's intended use case.[^novagrant]  At the very least, the Vagrantfile should give a pretty good guide as to what you should do yourself to configure a fresh [Amazon Machine Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to make it work with the OJS.